nodejs/TSC/Applications/Core TLP.md

 ## Provisional

 The membership is already well under the 1/4 representation limit and the project has been well established for quite a while.
+It should skip the incubation phase.